ModusCreateOrg/network-rgb-matrix-display/README.md

     curl https://raw.githubusercontent.com/ModusCreateOrg/network-rgb-matrix-display/master/bin/install.sh | bash

+If you want to perform these steps by hand, be sure to clone the `network-rgb-matrix-display` with the `--recursive --submodules` option.

+If you forget to clone it this way, you can fix up your checked out copy by issuing this command:

+   git submodule update --init --recursive

 ## Client example.
 The following example will generate the proper network display client configuration and kick off
 ```